 1. Top-down approaches to cultural transformation and what they lack

 I was attending recently a panel discussion of C-Level, HR and Transformation Leaders arguing that the best way to influence a culture is giving the best examples on top management and middle management level to display an open, friendly, result-oriented and rewarding culture.
-In Asia one of the important culture dimensions and values is "family" and "to fee to be a part of family".
+In Asia one of the important cultural dimensions and values is "family" and "to feel to be a part of family".
 They mentioned that the CEOs open door policy, talking with everyone in his company rounds and dedicated coaching and cultural workshops for middle management is crucial to implement a great culture top-down.
 While I fully agree with this approach, it also implies that the cultural wisdom and good examples is mainly at management level, which is probably too short-sighted.
 Have a look at our blog: What is Experience Management?

 2. What are company peer groups and how they help for employee experience?

 In my previous job as Customer Experience Manager, I was in an international talent pool and we meet every 2 months in a different country and got trainings, team exercises and real company projects assigned.
-Personally it was an amazing recognition and motivation boost to be part of this group while the company could invest in their top talents, receive valuable project results and observe how to group performs.
-Beside fostering and binding several future top leaders to the company, one outcome was also a simple but effective Knowledgement Sharing Process which was implemented across 12 countries, as everybody in the talent pool had the same issue to work locally on the similar projects without any input from other regions.
+Personally it was an amazing recognition and motivation boost to be part of this group while the company invested in their top talents, receive valuable project results and observe how to group performs.
+Besides fostering and binding several future top leaders to the company, one outcome was also a simple but effective Knowledgement Sharing Process which was implemented across 12 countries, as everybody in the talent pool had the same issue to work locally on the similar projects without any input from other regions.

 Sport & Hobby Group: